CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 The modelling of dynamic occupancy with the definition of groups is controlled by the `occupancy` input sent by the frontend, initially defined by an empty dictionary:

 ```
-occupancy = "{}"
+occupancy = {}
 ```

-In case the `occupancy` is not given as input in the request, or if its value is set to the default (empty dictionary), the algorithm will execute as in the *legacy* version of CAiMIRA (i.e. without dynamic groups).
+In case the `occupancy` is not given as input in the request, or if its value is set to the default (empty dictionary), the algorithm will work as in the *legacy* version of CAiMIRA, i.e. with a single group, the timing of which are defined via the keys (sent by the frontend):
+    'infected_coffee_break_option': 'coffee_break_0',
+    'infected_coffee_duration': 5,
+    'infected_dont_have_breaks_with_exposed': False,
+    'infected_finish': '17:30',
+    'infected_lunch_finish': '13:30',
+    'infected_lunch_option': True,
+    'infected_lunch_start': '12:30',
+    'infected_people': 1,
+    'infected_start': '08:30',
+    'exposed_coffee_break_option': 'coffee_break_0',
+    'exposed_coffee_duration': 5,
+    'exposed_finish': '17:30',
+    'exposed_lunch_finish': '13:30',
+    'exposed_lunch_option': True,
+    'exposed_lunch_start': '12:30',
+    'exposed_start': '08:30',

+here given with their default values.

 #### Parameters